 Research assistants and teaching assistants assist with education and research in the undergraduate schools and graduate schools.
 A student in a master's program is qualified to serve as a TA, and a student in a doctoral program can serve as either TA or RA in both undergraduate and graduate schools.
 Openings for these positions are normally announced in December or January.
 Each graduate school and undergraduate school has its own procedures and requirements for these programs, so make sure to check the notices for more details.

 XII.
 Information Services

 Meiji University Information Services

-This leaflet gives a comprehensive and easy-to-understand introduction to the various information services available at Meiji University.
+The MIND Leaflet gives a comprehensive and easy-to-understand introduction to the various information services available at Meiji University.
+Please make sure to check the website below.